-Problem: The OECD Guidelines do not adequately clarify the broad range of types of organisations that may be MNEs and the applicability of the Guidelines to states acting as economic actors A growing range of entities are operating in the commercial sphere and causing, contributing to, or being directly linked to adverse impacts on human rights and the environment.
-These include nontraditional MNEs such as non-profit sports federations linked to allegations of money-laundering, sex trafficking, and labour rights violations; non-profit multi-stakeholder or industry sustainability certification initiatives failing to investigate and address harmful impacts of corporations receiving their certifications; social auditing companies engaged to conduct due diligence for companies and failure to identify human rights abuses; holding companies holding shares in corporations causing various harmful impacts such as labour rights violations or tax avoidance; government pension funds investing in corporations causing environmental degradation; and export credit agencies facilitating investment in challenging regions or projects.
+Problem: The OECD Guidelines do not adequately clarify the broad range of types of organisations that may be MNEs and the applicability of the Guidelines to states acting as economic actors A growing number of entities are operating in the commercial sphere and causing, contributing to, or being directly linked to adverse impacts on human rights and the environment.
+These include nonprofit sports federations linked to allegations of money-laundering, sex trafficking, and labour rights violations; non-profit multi-stakeholder or industry sustainability certification initiatives failing to investigate and address harmful impacts of corporations receiving their certifications; social auditing companies engaged to conduct due diligence for companies and failure to identify human rights abuses; holding companies holding shares in corporations causing various harmful impacts such as labour rights violations or tax avoidance; government pension funds investing in corporations causing environmental degradation; and states acting as economic actors supporting licensing and permitting, conducting procurement, awarding government contracts, establishing special economic zones, or providing export credits in a manner that does not consistently uphold good due diligence practice.
 Growing awareness of the adverse impacts caused by these entities has led to an increase of specific instances filed to OECD National Contact Points (NCPs) concerning the adverse impacts of them.
-This increase demonstrates both the need for clear standards on responsible business conduct for all entities undertaking or facilitating international commerce, and the lack of other avenues to remedy for victims of the harms identified.
+This increase demonstrates both the need for clear standards on responsible business conduct for all entities operating in close and influential relation to international commerce and the lack of other avenues to remedy for victims of the harms identified.

 In Chapter I (Concepts and Principles) of the OECD Guidelines, the Guidelines purposely do not set a specific definition for the MNE.
 They expressly state that the Guidelines do not seek to introduce differences in treatment between multinational and domestic enterprises, but reflect good practice for all.
 They also clarify that governments wish to encourage the widest possible observance of the Guidelines.
 Moreover, OECD States are increasingly interested in promoting policy coherence across the private sector and government entities.

-Unfortunately, a number of the specific instances filed to NCPs against non-traditional MNEs - including most recently export credit agencies and a holding company - have been rejected on grounds that the entities are not MNEs covered by the Guidelines.
-These rejections suggest that the lack of specificity in the Guidelines regarding the breadth of the definition of MNE and nature of covered business relationships and nexus with commercial activity, and/or the lack of commentary urging a broad interpretation of the term "MNE" in order to facilitate promotion of the Guidelines and resolution of specific instances, is not helping governments reach their stated goal of encouraging the widest possible observance of the Guidelines and policy coherence across private and public sector economic actors.
+Unfortunately, a number of the specific instances filed to NCPs against non-traditional MNEs have been rejected on grounds that the entities are not MNEs.
+These rejections suggest that the lack of specificity in the Guidelines regarding the breadth of the definition of MNE, and/or the lack of commentary urging a broad interpretation of the term in order to facilitate promotion of the Guidelines and resolution of specific instances, is not helping governments reach their stated goal of encouraging the widest possible observance of the Guidelines and policy coherence across private and public sector economic actors.
 The Guidelines do not adequately clarify that they apply to all entities engaging in, pursuing, or facilitating commercial or business activity in the international or transnational sphere.
 Relatedly, the Guidelines' focus on "supply" chain due diligence versus "value" chain due diligence in Chapter II (General Policies), does not help in clarifying that the Guidelines' due diligence and other requirements do apply to MNEs that have no supplier relationship, but nevertheless a busines relationship, that may place them in a position of causing, contributing to, or being directly linked to adverse impacts, to include financiers, lobbyists, auditors, consultants, and contractors.

-Impact of the problem: Lack of clear explanation in the Guidelines of the broad scope of covered MNEs and broad applicability of the Guidelines including to states acting as economic actors.
+Impact of the problem: Lack of clear explanation in the Guidelines of the broad scope of covered MNEs and broad applicability of the Guidelines in the context of the state-business nexus